royeradames/royeradames-angular-tutorial/src/assets/forms/td-using-the-form-state.md

 Add functionality the our form with Angular form state object and dynamic classes.

-`f.valid` true or false if the whole form is valid.
+- `f.valid` true or false if the whole form is valid.
 Can disable a the submit button until the form is valid.
-`.ng-invalid` css class added by angular when the input has invalid data `.ng-touched` css class added by angular when an input is touched by the user
+- `.ng-invalid` css class added by angular when the input has invalid data
+- `.ng-touched` css class added by angular when an input is touched by the user

-## practice
+## Practice

 Disable the button